thenativeweb/wolkenkit/.github/ISSUE_TEMPLATE/concept.md

 ---
 name: Concept
-about: Submit a concept to discuss ideas and find out how things should work.
+about: Submit a concept to discuss ideas and to define how things should be designed.
 ---

 ### What is this concept about?